The Autism Centre for Education and Research (ACER) carries out extensive research into educational interventions for those on the autism spectrum.

 In 2007 she was awarded an OBE for her services to special needs education and in 2013 she was awarded a lifetime achievement award from the National Autistic Society.

-Dr Lila Kossyvaki is a lecturer in Severe Profound and Multiple Learning Difficulties.
+Dr Lila Kossyvaki is a lecturer in Severe Profound and Multiple Learning Disabilities.
 She is a chartered psychologist and a SEN teacher.
 She has a strong interest in school and home-based interventions to promote social communication and play skills in children with autism and learning disabilities.

 Andrea MacLeod is a Lecturer in Autism.
 Before joining the University Andrea worked in the voluntary sector, supporting adults with disabilities.
 She developed and managed models of support (including supported living, employment, peer support and community inclusion) for adults with Asperger syndrome within the West Midlands region.